-Tax rules change over time, different bands apply according to how much income you have, and different financial products are taxed in different ways.
+Tax rules change over time, different rate bands apply according to how much income you have, and different financial products are taxed in different ways.
 So it's hardly surprising if you're unsure how taxation might affect your retirement planning.

 A pension is a long-term investment product, to provide for your life in retirement.
 Although it's not designed for short-term access, it is possible to take all the money in your pension as a lump sum – provided you're aged 55 or more.